UTIs In The Elderly: Quick Facts

 This asymptomatic bacteriuria may be anatomical or functional(3) and tends to run in families.
 It is also more common in people with incontinence, men with large prostates or diabetic women.(4,9)

-Importantly, asymptomatic bacteriuria is very common in the elderly- about 20% of older women and up to 15% of elderly men are diagnosed with high bacterial count in urine without UTI symptoms.(3)
+Importantly, asymptomatic bacteriuria is very common in the elderly- about 20% of older women and up to 15% of elderly men are diagnosed with a high bacterial count in urine without UTI symptoms.(3)

 Asymptomatic bacteriuria should never be treated (4) (except in pregnant women and those having surgery on the bladder or urinary system).
 Antibiotics lead to drug-resistant bugs, side effects from the medicines and large financial costs.(9) In fact, treating asymptomatic bacteriuria does not reduce the risk of future UTIs(9) or permanently get rid of the bladder bacteria.(4)